-Fujifilm X-E2 versus Fujifilm X-E3
+Fujifilm X-E2 vs X-E3

-The Fujifilm X-E2 and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in October 2013 and September 2017.
+The Fujifilm X-E2 and the Fujifilm X-E3 are two digital cameras that were revealed to the public, respectively, in October 2013 and September 2017.
 Both the X-E2 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E2 has a resolution of 16 megapixel, whereas the X-E3 provides 24 MP.
+The X-E2 has a resolution of 16 megapixels, whereas the X-E3 provides 24 MP.

-Body comparison: Fujifilm X-E2 vs Fujifilm X-E3
+Body comparison: Fujifilm X-E2 vs X-E3

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E3 is notably smaller (7 percent) than the Fujifilm X-E2.
 Moreover, the X-E3 is slightly lighter (4 percent) than the X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X-E3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The power pack in the X-E3 can be charged via the USB port, which can be very convenient when travelling.